kramsretlow/Autologistic.jl/docs/src/Examples.md

 * [An Ising Model](@ref) shows how to use the package to explore the autologistic probability distribution, without concern about covariates or parameter estimation.
-* [Clustered Binary Data (Small ``n``)](@ref) shows how to use the package for regression analysis of correlated binary responses when the graph is small enough to permit computation of the normalizing constant.
+* [Clustered Binary Data (Small ``n``)](@ref) shows how to use the package for regression analysis when the graph is small enough to permit computation of the normalizing constant.
+  In this case standard maximum likelihood methods of inference can be used.
 * [Spatial Binary Regression](@ref) shows how to use the package for autologistic regression analysis for larger, spatially-referenced graphs.
 In this case pseudolikelihood is used for estimation, and a (possibly parallelized) parametric bootstrap is used for inference.